 Tips for Passing the Exam

-- Study and review your notes regularly
+• Regularly study and review your notes

-- Practice your skills and techniques consistently
+• Consistently practice your skills and techniques

-- Familiarize yourself with the exam format and requirements
+• Familiarize yourself with the exam format and requirements

-- Follow all safety and sanitation protocols
+• Adhere to all safety and sanitation protocols

-- Communicate clearly with your client and examiner
+• Communicate clearly with your client and examiner

-- Stay calm and focused throughout the exam
+• Stay calm and focused throughout the exam

 Common Mistakes to Avoid

-- Not following safety and sanitation protocols
+• Failing to follow safety and sanitation protocols

-- Forgetting to sanitize your tools and work area
+• Neglecting to sanitize your tools and work area

-- Poor communication with your client and examiner
+• Poor communication with your client and examiner

-- Not following the correct technique or procedure for each service
+• Not following the correct technique or procedure for each service

-By following these tips and avoiding common mistakes, you can increase your chances of passing the state board exam and obtaining your nail license.
+By following these tips and avoiding common mistakes, you can significantly increase your chances of passing the state board exam and obtaining your nail license.